slefeu/Plazza/documentation/Process.md

 # Process

-## Description

-The `Process` class is a wrapper around the `fork()` function.
-It allows to create a child process and to manage it.
+This class is a wrapper to the unix fork and wait functions.
+It allows to create a new process and wait for its termination.

-## Constructor
+## Constructors

-The constructor of the `Process` class calls the `fork()` function.
-The `fork()` function creates a child process that is a copy of the parent process.
-The child process has its own pid.
-The pid of the parent process is returned by the `fork()` function.
-If the pid returned by the `fork()` function is 0, it means that we are in the child process.
+The default constructor of this class uses the fork function to create a new process.
+The process id is saved in the `pid_` member of the class.
+If the `pid_` member is equal to 0, it means that it is the child process.
+If it is not equal to 0, it means that it is the parent process.

 ## Destructor

-The destructor of the `Process` class kills the process if it is still running.
+The destructor kills the child process if it is still alive when the object goes out of scope.
+The kill function with SIGKILL signal is used to terminate the child process.
+It does nothing if it is not the parent process.

-## Wait
+## Methods

-The `wait()` function waits for the process to finish.
-It calls the `wait()` function.
-If the process is a child, it calls the `exit()` function.
+  * `wait()` : This function waits for the child process to terminate by calling the wait function of the unix api.
+This function does nothing if it is the child process.

-## IsChild

-The `isChild()` function checks if the process is a child.
-It returns true if the pid returned by the `fork()` function is 0.
+  * `isChild()` : This function returns true if it is the child process and false otherwise.

-## IsRunning

-The `isRunning()` function checks if the process is running.
-It calls the `waitpid()` function with the WNOHANG option.
-If it returns -1, it means that an error occured and that the process is not running.
-If it returns 0, it means that the process is still running.
-Otherwise, it means that the process has finished.
+  * `isRunning()` : This function uses the waitpid function to check if the child process is running.
+It returns false if it is not the parent process or if the waitpid function fails.

-## Kill

-The `kill()` function kills the process.
-It calls the `kill()` function with SIGKILL as parameter.
-If the process is a child, it calls the `exit()` function.
+  * `kill()` : This function kills the child process using the kill function of the unix api with SIGKILL signal.
+If it is the child process, it calls exit with 0 as parameter.

-## GetPid

-The `getPid()` function returns the pid of the process.
-If we are in a child, it returns its own pid with the `getpid()` function.
-Otherwise, it returns its own pid member variable.
+  * `getPid()` : This function returns the pid of the child process.
+If it is not the parent process, it calls getpid of unix api to get its current pid.

-## GetCurrentPid

-The `getCurrentPid()` function returns the pid of the current process.
-It calls the `getpid()` function.
+  * `getCurrentPid()` : This function returns the current pid using getpid of unix api.

 ## Usage